CaesarAlej24/QR-code-component/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org) - This helped me for the first steps.
+- [MDN Web Docs](https://developer.mozilla.org) - This helped me for the first steps.
 I liked these documenting web technologies and will use it going forward.
-- [Example resource 2](https://css-tricks.com) - This is an amazing collection of articles which helped me to understand **CSS** process.
+- [CSS Tricks](https://css-tricks.com) - This is an amazing collection of articles which helped me to understand **CSS** process.
 I'd recommend it to anyone still learning *CSS*.

 ## Author